lc-cbot/workshop-austin/README.md

 ![VM Setup](/img/17_sensor_setup8.png)

+### Lab 2: Configuring Extensions

+### Lab 3: Ingesting Lookups

+### Lab 4: Configuring Outputs

-## Lab 3: Writing Detection & Response Rules from Scratch
+## Writing Detection and Response Rules from Scratch

+### Lab 5: Writing a Detection and Response Rule for Known Malicious IPs

+### Lab 6: Writing a Detection and Response Rule for Known Malicious Hashes

 1. Log into your LimaCharlie account and go to the menu on the left and navigate to "Automation -> D&R Rules"